XUAN-FENG9/Rates-Pricing-Quant-Library/13_gaussain_libor_market_model_lmm/README.md

 However, a joint simulation cannot conveniently simulate every forward under a different measure.

-The chapter uses one common measure for all forward rates: the terminal measure associated with the final tenor date \(T_N\).
+The chapter uses one common measure for all forward rates: the terminal measure associated with the final tenor date $T_N$.

 The numeraire is: